 - student involvement

 We also want to offer some training workshops based on some of the ReSDA activities and considerations for research in social sciences.
 This will include a session on the use of video in projects to enhance knowledge sharing practices.

 If you feel that this workshop is something that you would like to contribute to and participate in we would like to hear from you.
 We welcome any ideas/suggestions you might have for this event.
 You can send your comments to firstname.lastname@example.org or email@example.com

 Please note that the Saturday morning meetings (Oct 21) are optional, details TBD.

 You must register if you planning to attend the workshop.
 Please complete the ReSDA workshop registration online via Eventbrite.
 Alternatively, you may download the Registration Form and submit to firstname.lastname@example.org.

 Travel and Accommodation Information

 All participants are responsible for making their own travel arrangements and those requiring travel support should contact Valoree Walker or Chris Southcott to confirm eligibility.

-At this time there is limited funding to support participant travel.
-If you are interested in participating in the workshop but would require travel support please contact Chris Southcott (email@example.com) or Valoree Walker (firstname.lastname@example.org ) to find out if any travel subsidies are available.
+There is funding to support Yukon communities travel .
+If you are interested in participating in the workshop but would require travel support please contact Valoree Walker (email@example.com ) to find out about Yukon travel subsidies that are available.

 Air travel must be the lowest economy airfare so arrangements should be made early to ensure this is available.